Enabling Monitoring of a Component or Domain

 PeopleSoft Health Center automatically authenticates the participating components or domains.

 A participating component or domain is authenticated using the following credentials:

 For the Web server component (PIA domain), the JMX agent uses the same user name and password that you enter in the Web server administration console.

 For the Tuxedo components (application server and Process Scheduler domains), the JMX agent uses the user name and password that is entered in the Tuxedo domain configuration file.

-After registering a component or domain, if you disable JMX agents, registered components will display an error message on the Application dashboard.
+After a component or domain is authenticated, if you disable JMX agents, registered components will display an error message on the Application dashboard.
 The error message indicates that the component is unreachable for monitoring.

 To enable or disable the JMX agents for the application server and Process Scheduler domains, you modify the value of the Enable Remote Administration parameter in the PSTOOLS section of PSADMIN.
 Set the value to 1 to enable the JMX agents; set the value to 0 to disable the JMX agents.

 When you set Enable Remote Administration to 1, a lightweight rmiregistry daemon process starts on the machine.